jacoblee93/langchain-streamlit-template/README.md

 ## Deploy on Streamlit

 This is easily deployable on the Streamlit platform.
-Note that when setting up your Streamlit app you should make sure to add `OPENAI_API_KEY` as a secret environment variable.
+Note that when setting up your Streamlit app you should make sure to add `CEREBRAS_API_KEY` as a secret environment variable.

 ## Setting up LangSmith